xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

     }
 </style>

-Often, the most incredible models also happen to be the largest models.
+Often, the most incredible machine learning models also happen to be the largest.
 By making the model smaller, you and I can dream about running these models on our own machines.
 With model compression, we can reduce the size of the numbers in a model.
 This article runs through a simple way to quantize floating point numbers into smaller integers and the error we pay for it in matrix multiplies.

 ## Introduction